 3Department of Fish, Wildlife and Conservation Biology, Colorado State University, Fort Collins, Colorado 80523.

-4Students in ST475 class
+4 Department of Statistics, Colorado State University, Fort Collins, Colorado 80523.

 5retired, Colorado Division of Parks and Wildlife, Grand Junction, Colorado

 Abstract

 We compared catches of Mysis diluviana in 80 vertical tows with large (1.0 m diameter) and small (0.5 m diameter) plankton nets to determine if the small net could be used in long-term monitoring historically conducted with the large net.
 Both nets were constructed of 0.500 mm aperture mesh and were towed simultaneously at 0.4 m/s.
 Comparisons were made at each of 10 sites on four dates during July-September, 2014 at Dillon Reservoir, Colorado.
-Estimates of population characteristics (abundance, size structure, and sex ratio) were not different between the two nets.
+Estimates of population characteristics (abundance, size structure, and sex ratio) were not practically different between the two nets.
 We conclude that the two nets can be used interchangeably; the smaller net is more useful for studies with gear size and weight constraints, but the larger net provides a 4x larger sample size and thus may be better for detecting rare individuals.

 Introduction